Our expert criminal lawyers for record intimate image without consent offences can help you:

 Where consent may be given on one occasion, it does not mean consent is given on another.
 That is, while consent may have been given for a specific photo to be taken or an act to be recorded at a given point in time, that does not give blanket permission for similar or other photographs or recordings to be taken of that person.

-Additionally, like consent in relation to sexual assault offences, a person cannot consent to have an intimate image recorded if they are under the age of 16 years, or they do not have the ‘capacity to consent.
-A person does not have the capacity to consent if they are unconscious, asleep, intoxicated or being threatened with force or terror to make them consent.
+Additionally, like consent in relation to sexual assault offences, a person cannot consent to have an intimate image recorded if they are under the age of 16 years, or they do not have the capacity to consent.

 Prosecution of a person under the age of sixteen for recording intimate images

-The consent of the Director of Public Prosecutions (DPP) must be given to prosecuting a person under the age of 16 for the offence of recording an intimate image without consent.
+The consent of the Director of Public Prosecutions (DPP) must be given to prosecute a person under the age of 16 for the offence of recording an intimate image without consent.
 This is only likely for severe cases of intimate image abuse.

-The provision for the prosecution of persons under the age of 16 was included in the legislation to avoid criminalising young people for common behaviour associated with sexting.
 Sexting, including the recording and distribution of intimate images, is more popular among young people than adults.
-The provision limits the ability of the police to prosecute a person under the age of 16 for this offence.
+The provision limits the police’s ability to prosecute a person under 16 for this offence.

 You will be found not guilty of the offence of recording intimate images without consent if the prosecution cannot prove beyond a reasonable doubt that